hashicorp/vault-client-dotnet/docs/SecretsApi.md

 <a name="databaselistconnections"></a>
 # **DatabaseListConnections**

-> void DatabaseListConnections (string databaseMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse DatabaseListConnections (string databaseMountPath, TimeSpan? wrapTTL = null)

 Configure connection details to a database plugin.